Tylecodon fragilis (R.A.Dyer) Toelken

-The specific epithet "fragilis" is taken from the Latin word meaning "brittle or easily broken" and refers to its branches that are easily broken.
+The specific epithet "fragilis" derives from a Latin word meaning "brittle or easily broken" and refers to the branches that are easily broken.

 Soil: Well-draining soil mix is the key to healthy Tylecodon.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.

 Light: Tylecodons can survive direct sunlight exposure without any problems, but they will grow beautifully when in shadow.